adityamarabhavi/astrochemschool2024/README.rst

 -----------------------------
 The benefits of using a Python package manager (distribution), such as (ana)conda, are many.
 Mainly, it brings easy and robust package management and avoids messing up with your system's default python.

+First step is to make sure python is installed on your system.
+To check try running ``python --version`` on a terminal (linux and mac OS) or command prompt/Windows powershell (on Windows).
+If it is not installed, Windows 11 will automatically redirect you to the microsoft store page to install the latest version of Python, proceed to install.
+For Mac OS and Windows, you can also install python by directly downloading it from the official website: https://www.python.org/downloads/
+On Linux, you can run the following on a terminal: ``apt-get install python``.
+If administrative previleges are required run ``sudo apr-get install python``.
+Check again if python is installed by running ``python --version``.

+Make sure that ``conda`` is installed on your system with the command line ``conda --version``.
+If not installed, please follow the instructions at the bottom of the miniconda installation page 'Quick command line install': https://docs.anaconda.com/miniconda/

+The following steps are to be done in the coda environment.

 Before installing the package, it is **highly recommended to create a dedicated conda environment** to not mess up with the package versions in your base environment.
 This can be done easily with (replace ``astrochem2024`` by the name you want for your environment):